 4:30-6 p.m.
 Faculty/ Parent Social.
 Mingle with some faculty members from a variety of departments.
 Parents only.
 Wine, beer and other refreshments will be served.
 Baker Center.

-5-6 p.m.
-“Fridays at 5” Hillel-Shalom Shabbat Reception.
+5-5:30 p.m.
+"Fridays at 5" Hillel-Shalom Shabbat Reception.
 Meet other Hillel-Shalom students and parents as you welcome Shabbat by lighting candles and eating freshly baked challah.
-If you are able, please RSVP to Sabra Jaffe at email@example.com.
+If possible, please RSVP to Sarah Schenkein at email@example.com.
 Spiritual Activities Room, Prentiss Hall, Room 10, on the bottom floor.

-7-9:30 p.m.
+7-9:00 p.m.
 Whitman Sampler Concert.
-Enjoy performances by the Whitman Chorale and Chamber Singers (directed by Riikka Pietilainen-Caffrey), Orchestra (directed by Paul Luongo), Wind Ensemble (directed by Gary Gemberling) and Jazz Band (directed by Doug Scarborough).
+Enjoy performances by the Whitman Chorale and Chamber Singers (directed by Miles Canaday), Orchestra (directed by Paul Luongo), Wind Ensemble (directed by Gary Gemberling), and Jazz Ensemble I (directed by Doug Scarborough).
 Cordiner Hall.

 8 p.m.
 Harper Joy Theatre presents Big Love by Charles Mee and directed by Christopher Petit.
 Big Love retells Aeschylus's The Suppliants, setting the play in a villa in modern day Italy, where fifty brides have fled to avoid marrying their fifty cousins.
 While the brides and grooms wait for their wedding day, the play explores issues of gender politics, love, and domestic violence.
 Tickets (available October 3): $12 for adults, $8 for students and seniors (60+) and free for Whitman students with their student IDs.
 To make reservations, call the Box Office at (509) 527-5180.
 For more information, visit www.whitman.edu/hjt.